gig-tech/demo-terraform-ansible-kubespray/README.md

 If you receive the following error:
 `The ipaddr filter requires python's netaddr be installed on the ansible controller`
-You may need to install the `ipaddr` library using your package manager:
+You may need to install the `netaddr` library using your package manager:
-`apt-get install python-ipaddr` (if ansible uses python 3.x install `python3-ipaddr`)
+`apt-get install python-netaddr` (if ansible uses python 3.x install `python3-netaddr`)

 ### Provision with kubespray